niklaushirt/ibm-aiops-deployer/doc/turbo/TURBONOMIC_PERF_Sample_Demo Script.md

 **📣 <u>Narration</u>**

-This shows me that my VM is consuming Resources that we call Commodities, like memory and CPU from the underlying host.
+This shows me that my VM is consuming Resources that we call **Commodities**, like memory and CPU from the underlying host.

-In this example I am consuming a commodity that's called memory from my host, in this case 8.8GB.
+In this example I am consuming a **Commodity** that's called memory from my host, in this case 8.8GB.

 And what you can see here constitutes some sort of shopping list that contains all resources that I need, like amount of memory, this amount of CPU, this amount of storage, and so on and so forth.